LucasBerbesson/binary-clock/README.md

 # Available codes

-- [click here](https://raw.githubusercontent.com/LucasBerbesson/binary-clock/master/binary_clock/binary_clock.ino) original version of the code.
+- [click here](https://raw.githubusercontent.com/LucasBerbesson/binary-clock/master/binary_clock/binary_clock.ino) to get the original version of the code.

 - [click here](https://raw.githubusercontent.com/LucasBerbesson/binary-clock/master/binary_clock_night_dimmed/binary_clock_night_dimmed.ino) to get a custom version that will only display the hour column during the night (to lower luminosity)